learn-co-curriculum/rails-blog-nested-resources/README.md

 Check out the documentation on [Nested Resources](http://guides.rubyonrails.org/routing.html#nested-resources), specifically on how to only include certain routes; have them correlate with what we have in our controller.

+## Posting a Comment to a Post

 7. Edit the show page for a post to include all comments for the post.
 8. On the post show page, we want to have a form to submit a comment.
 Build out a form for that takes an array as a parameter, and has a [hidden field](http://apidock.com/rails/ActionView/Helpers/FormHelper/hidden_field) to handle the `post_id`.
 9. To handle this form, we need to build a comment from the post show method.

+## Rendering Collections

+We're going to do a bit refactoring on our posts index through [rendering collections](http://guides.rubyonrails.org/layouts_and_rendering.html).